ylipacbio/IsoSeq-3.0/README.md

 Without PBSMRTPipe, the analysis is performed in 3 steps:

 1. Run CCS on your subreads, generating a CCS BAM file, and generate an XML from the BAM file.
-2. Run Classify on your reads with the XML as input, generating a fasta of clustered reads.
+2. Run Classify on your reads with the XML as input, generating a FASTA.
-3. Run Cluster on the fasta produced by Classify, generating polished isoforms.
+3. Run Cluster on the FASTA produced by Classify, generating polished isoforms.

 __Step 1.
 CCS__